Useful Links:@HAPSeducation

 Please here to download a leaflet about how to help your child with reading.
 If you would prefer a paper version, let us know and we will get one to you.

 This is an archive article.
 It is now a moment in time.
-The date of May/June 2022 is proving to be a legacy set down and replicated in 2023.
+The date of May/June 2022 is proving to be a legacy set down and replicated in 2023 and again in 2024 – amazing

 In 2023, 100% attendance, 100% punctuality, 100% engagement led to very single student passing every GCSE they were entered for.
 Every student met or exceeded expectations based on prior performance.
 EVERY SINGLE STUDENT OVERCAME THIER OWN PERSONAL BARRIERS AND SET THEM ASIDE AND FOCUSED AND EXCELLED.